simnibs/simnibs/docs/tutorial/tms_flex_opt.rst

 Introduction
 --------------
 For setting up a general-purpose, flexible TMS optimization, you need to select the head model and the coil.
-In addition, you have to indicate whether your aim is to place a coil as close as possible to a target position on the head surface, or whether you want to optimize its placement to maximize the electric field magnitude in a region-of-interest (ROI) in the brain.
-For the first case, you will have to provide a target position *on the head surface* to which the coil center will be put as close as possible.
-For the second case, you need to provide a target region-of-interest (ROI) *in the brain*.
+In addition, you have to indicate whether your aim is to place a coil smoothly on the head surface, or whether you want to optimize its placement to maximize the electric field magnitude in a region-of-interest (ROI) in the brain:

+* For the first case, you will have to provide a starting position *on the head surface*.
+The algorithm then adjusts this position and deforms the coil to smoothly fit the coil casing on the head surface, thereby ensuring a minimal distance to the head surface at all positions.
+* For the second case, you need to provide a target region-of-interest (ROI) *in the brain*.

 In both cases, the coil position (and shape in case of flexible coils) will be chosen to prevent intersections of the coil casing with the head.
+The extent of position changes can be controlled by the user by the means of (pre-)defined translation and rotation ranges.

 Example 1: Optimizing the electric field magnitude in a ROI
 -----------------------------------------------------------